Your cart

 You may also like

 The plant is cultivated for its fruit, and also ornamental plant qualities.
 It is planted in home, native plant, and wildlife gardens, and in natural landscaping projects.
-It can be espaliered or trained on fences and trellising.
+It can be trained on fences and trellising.

 Diverse wildlife eat the berries, including songbirds, deer, bear, and other large and small mammals.
 It is of notable pollinator and nesting material value for native bee and bumble bee species.
 This blackberry species is a larval food source for Papilio rutulus (the western tiger swallowtail butterfly), Nymphalis antiopa (the mourning cloak butterfly), Strymon melinus (the gray hairstreak butterfly), and Celastrina ladon (the spring azure butterfly).